irstacks/rails5-excellent-starter/README.md

 - `$ guard -P livereload` in separate terminal adjacent to server (you'll need to `$ quit` to exit the livereload process)

 ### Look around.
 Once alive, check out `application.html.erb`.
-You'll find some goodies in there which you can make use of our turn off as you like.
+You'll find some goodies in there which you can make use of or turn off as you like.
 - `gon` init helper
 - `query diet` widget
 - flash messages partial (with helper method in `application_helper.rb`)